justin8ty/born2beroot/CHECKLIST.md

 	sudo hostnamectl set-hostname new_hostname
 	sudo reboot
 	```
-- [ ] Restore to the original hostname, then restart VM.
+- [ ] Restore to original hostname, then restart VM.
 	```
 	sudo hostnamectl set-hostname new_hostname
 	sudo reboot
 	```
 - [ ] Explain how to view the partitions for the VM.
 	`lsblk`
-- [ ] Compare the output with the example in PDF.
+- [ ] Compare output with example in PDF.
 - [ ] Explain LVM and how it works.

 ## Sudo

-- [ ] Check “sudo” program is properly installed.
+- [ ] Check “sudo” program is installed.
 	`dpkg -l | grep sudo`
 - [ ] Demo assigning a new user to the “sudo” group.
 - [ ] Explain the value and operation of sudo using examples.